aws/copilot-cli/site/content/docs/developing/storage.md

 ```

 #### CloudFormation
-Here's an example of how you might create the appropriate EFS infrastructure for an external file system using the [Addons](../developing/additional-aws-resources.md) functionality.
+Here's an example of how you might create the appropriate EFS infrastructure for an external file system using a CloudFormation stack.

-After creating an environment, deploy the following CloudFormation template:
+After creating an environment, deploy the following CloudFormation template into the same account and region as the environment.

+Place the following CloudFormation template into a file called `efs.yml`.

 ```yaml
 Parameters: